Krystian Pearce

-Pearce began his football career with Birmingham City, but never played for their first team.
+Pearce began his football career with Birmingham City but never played for their first team.
 He spent time on loan at Notts County, with whom he made his debut in the English Football League, Port Vale, Scunthorpe United and Peterborough United before leaving Birmingham permanently for Huddersfield Town in 2010.
-He returned to Notts County later that year, and had a spell on loan at Barnet in 2012 before signing for Torquay United in 2013.
+He returned to Notts County later that year and had a spell on loan at Barnet in 2012 before signing for Torquay United in 2013.
 After two seasons with Torquay, he spent five years with Mansfield Town in League Two and then half a season with Solihull Moors in the National League.
-He joined Hereford in August 2021 and moved on to Kidderminster Harriers in June 2022.
+He joined Hereford in August 2021 and moved to Kidderminster Harriers in June 2022.
+He was promoted out of the National League North with Kidderminster via the play-offs in 2023 and moved on to Alvechurch the following year.

-Pearce was born in England, and played for England U17 at the 2007 UEFA European Under-17 Football Championship, where they reached the final, and at the 2007 FIFA U-17 World Cup.
-In September 2007 he made his debut for the England under-19 team, the year above his actual age group, and played at the finals of the 2008 UEFA European Under-19 Championship.
+Pearce was born in England and played for England U17 at the 2007 UEFA European Under-17 Football Championship, where they reached the final, and at the 2007 FIFA U-17 World Cup.
+In September 2007, he made his debut for the England under-19 team, the year above his actual age group, and played at the finals of the 2008 UEFA European Under-19 Championship.
 He switched in 2018 to represent Barbados, for which he qualified via descent.

 Club career

 Birmingham City

-Pearce was born in Birmingham and started his career at Sunday league side Kingsdown Colts before joining Birmingham City's Academy when he was ten years old.
+Pearce was born in Birmingham and started his career at Sunday league side Kingsdown Colts before joining Birmingham City's Academy when he was ten.
 He began as a striker but converted to play in defence.
 He was first given a squad number in January 2007 when included in the travelling squad for the FA Cup replay at Newcastle United but did not make the final 16.
 Two months later he signed his first professional contract, due to expire in 2009.
 He made frequent appearances for Birmingham City's reserve team, winners of their division of the Central League.
 As captain of the under-18 side, he scored the winning goal which put his team through to the quarter-final of the FA Youth Cup, in which he conceded a penalty as Birmingham lost to Manchester United.
 Singled out in Academy manager Terry Westley's end-of-season report as "the one name that does stand out in terms of what he has achieved", Pearce was chosen as Academy Player of the Season for 2006–07.